 You can learn more about each of these important forms by reading our other articles:

 If you complete the forms without our help, you should check your responses with your previous filing(s) to make sure that the information is the same.
-Remember: Our nonprofit built a free app that will help you prepare your DACA paperwork and review your forms for free!

 Get Your Passport Photo Taken